mmcnicol/presentations/project-management/kanban.md

 * each step has an active and a done column (to specify what it means to be done) ** optionally, add a trak column for things which as stuck/blocked
 * each step has a work in progress limit
+** low work in progress gives agility, the ability to switch and work on something else

 ## example steps
 * backlog (feature list, prioritised, not all same size)